 ThousandEyes: Five Important Things You Need to Know

-The list of Application Platform Monitoring and Management (APM) tools grows by the year.
-ThousandEyes offers options that largely haven’t been available before, which makes it awesome and exciting.
-In this article, we'll provide five reasons why you should consider ThousandEyes when choosing APM.
+The complexity of the application landscape is continuing to change, segmenting the path from our users to our applications.
+Monitoring the performance of that landscape has become equally complex with the number of Application Performance Monitoring and Management (APM) tools growing by the year.
+A large part of that issue is the visibility in segments that we don’t control.
+ThousandEyes offers options that largely haven’t been available before, and that makes this product awesome and exciting.
+In this article, I'm going to provide five reasons why you should consider ThousandEyes.

 What is ThousandEyes and why should I care?

-If you skipped the description above, ThousandEyes is an Application Platform Monitoring and Management (APM) solution.
-It provides a 360-degree view of your hybrid digital ecosystem — across cloud, SaaS and the Internet — by combining Internet and WAN visibility, browser synthetics, end-user monitoring and Internet insights.
+ThousandEyes leads the forefront of DEM.
+It provides a 360-degree view of your hybrid digital ecosystem — across cloud, SaaS and the Internet — by combining Internet and WAN visibility, browser synthetics, end-user monitoring and Internet Insights.
 It helps troubleshoot application delivery and maps Internet performance, all from a SaaS-based platform.

 1. It’s SAAS (Software as a Service) only.